Trust & Integrity

 What the stack means together

-Governance history is tamper-evident, exports can be independently verified, stronger tiers add external anchoring, and the highest tier adds independent timestamp witnessing.
+Governance history is tamper-evident, exports can be independently verified, Production adds dual public CA-operated timestamp witnesses, and Enterprise adds customer-selected TSA eligibility.

 The layers are meant to reduce single-surface trust assumptions, but they are not a claim of universal or perfect proof across every Keel record.